Supplement to Frege's Theorem and Foundations for Arithmetic

 εG ∈ #F ≡ G ≈ F

 This Lemma tells us that an extension such as εG will be a member of #F just in case G is equinumerous to F. Clearly, since F is equinumerous to itself, it follows that #F contains εF as a member.
-From these facts, one can get a sense of how Frege derived Hume's Principle Basic Law V in Gg.
+From these facts, one can get a sense of how Frege derived Hume's Principle from Basic Law V in Gg.
 Here is a reconstruction of the argument.